davefeucht/photo-portfolio/README.md

 -src/TitleBar.jsx: sets up the titlebar of the application

--src/Catebories.jsx: displays a list of categories with a thumbnail for each category
+-src/Categories.jsx: displays a list of categories with a thumbnail for each category

 -src/Category.jsx: displays photos in a category with a thumbnail for each photo

 -src/Posts.jsx: displays a list of posts/photos from a particular cateogory

+-src/PostThumbnail.jsx: displays a post as a thumbnail image

 -src/Post.jsx: displays a single post/photo